 After getting lunch, we took a short rest.
-Then we set out for sea beach which is full of corals.
+Then we set out for a sea beach which is full of corals.

 Enjoying the Ariel view of the beach

 The afternoon sea beach view was breath-taking.
-The setting sun collaborating the blue sea created a magical view.
+The setting sun collaborating with the blue sea created a magical view.
 Now my better can realize why Saint Martin Island is called the best tourist place in Bangladesh.